 What Are Taxes and Why Are They Important?

-Governments use taxes to fund public programs, works and services.
-They provide the money necessary to maintain your local and national infrastructure.
+Governments rely on taxes as their main revenue source.
+This money funds public programs, work and services.
+Taxes provide the money necessary to maintain your local and national infrastructure, such as emergency and welfare programs.

 How Are Federal Taxes Used?